 You cannot go back and change the situation your loved one has found him/herself in.
 You cannot change their actions, the circumstance, or anything that has already taken place.
 Once your plan is in motion and your loved one’s proceedings are being handled, it’s best to understand the logistics of the circumstance and what actions need to be taken in the future to satisfy the conditions.
 If you are responsible for your loved one after release, before he/she is released from the authorities is a great time to think about how you will take responsibility for him/her.
 What boundaries are you willing to draw?
 Do you understand the nature of the accusations against them?
 How has he/she contributed to his/her situation?
 Taking the time to think of such things prior to seeing your loved one may defuse a bit of the shock, panic, and emotion when you do meet again.
 Continuing through this process with calm is essential for everyone’s well-being.

-We at Amistad Bail Bonds want to be sure all of your questions are answered.
+We at Amistad Bail and Immigration Bonds want to be sure all of your questions are answered.
 We know how difficult these situations can be on the defendant and his/her loved ones.
 We’re able to smooth the bonding and release process for you.
 Call us for a free consultation – 24 hours a day, 7 days a week.